wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

-For myself, I should remember that I joined Yulife Toastmasters club on the 1st of July, did my first Ice Breaker on July the 5th, got my first mentee on 18th October.
+For myself, I should remember that I joined Yulife Toastmasters club on the 1st of July, did my first Ice Breaker on July the 5th, got my first mentee on 18th October, finished my 1st Pathways level 4 on 17th December.

-To my surprise, I became the President of Yulife Toastmasters Club on 20th December.
+At last, to my surprise, I became the President of Yulife Toastmasters Club on 20th December.
 Thanks to all the members who haven't campaigned against me.

 Although serving my club has been a joy and a privilege that I am grateful for every single day, although I am very honored to be able to be an officer, the